FuelLabs/sway-libs/libs/admin/README.md

 use admin::*;
 ```

 Once imported, the Admin library's functions will be available.
-To use them, the Ownership library's Owner must add a user as an admin with the `add_admin()` function.
+To use them, the contract's owner must add a user as an admin with the `add_admin()` function.
 There is no limit to the number of admins a contract may have.

 ```sway
 #[storage(read, write)]